SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Closures.md

 *Closures* are self-contained blocks of functionality that can be passed around and used in your code.
-Closures in Swift are similar to blocks in C and Objective-C and to lambdas in other programming languages.
+Closures in Swift are similar to blocks in Objective-C, and to lambdas and anonymous functions in other programming languages.

 Closures can capture and store references to any constants and variables from the context in which they're defined.